 |Units||Retail||Members (Not a Member?)|

-It is the principal anabolic steroid directing metabolism and the repair and regeneration of healthy tissues.
+It is the principal anabolic steroid responsible for directing metabolism and the repair and regeneration of healthy tissues.
 In men, testosterone also plays a key role in the development of male reproductive tissues as well as promoting secondary sexual characteristics such as increased muscle and bone mass and hair growth.

 In addition, testosterone is essential for overall health and wellness.
 Recent research has revealed the association between low testosterone and many age-related diseases.
 Conditions such as heart disease, osteoporosis, diabetes and low libido are now thought to be attributed to what doctors call Low T Syndrome.